Estati/SuperMonkeBananaOS/README.md

 # Up and Down
 who remembers WristMenu?
 # How to use
-B is fly
+Hold B is fly

-A is ZeroG
+Hold A is ZeroG
 # Requirments
 Utilla